Ru-Tao/ruquartz/content/Further Mechanics/Impulse.md

 $$

 Impulse = final momentum - initial momentum
-Hence impulse is the overall change in momentum.
+Hence impulse can also be described as the overall change in momentum.